ka1395/booklyApp/README.md

 ## Getting Started

 This project is a starting point for a Flutter application.
+Bookly App	bookly is flutter project made with MVVM Architecture Patterns .it show free books from Google API and see the rating and details, of book with search the book you looking for with some animation and handling alot of errors

 A few resources to get you started if this is your first Flutter project: